quantify-os/quantify-core/docs/usage.rst

 Setting the `.batched` property to `True` enables the batch Control Mode in the :class:`~quantify.measurement.MeasurementControl`.
 In this mode, if present, the `.batch_size` attribute is used to determine the maximum size of a batch of setpoints.

-.. admonition:: Heterogeneous `.batch_size`s and effective batch size
+.. admonition:: Heterogeneous batch size and effective batch size
     :class: dropdown, note

     The minimum `.batch_size` among all settables and gettables will determine the (maximum) size of a batch.
 During execution of a measurement the size of a batch will be reduced if necessary to comply to the setpoints grid and/or total number of setpoints.